BurnOutTrader/tick-trader/README.md

 - Expand automated tests and CI coverage
 - Adding rithmic + data bento at a later stage.
 - Support for publishing strategy signals on the bus will be implemented last
+- refactor down engine code into more manageable functions.

 ## ✨ Brief overview